HunterEmbedded/inaxx-evaluation-rpi64/README.md

-# inaxx-evaluation-rpi64
+# inaxx-rpi64-evaluation
 RPi64 build for INAxxx current measurement evaluation hat.
-Currently script only supports RPi 3B+.
+Currently script supports RPi 3 and 4.

-This package will build an SD card img for a RPi with a 64 bit filesystem and support for the Hunter Embedded Current Measurement INAXXX Evaluation Board (v4.1.3).
-This board is available on [Amazon](https://www.amazon.co.uk/INAxxx-Current-Measurement-Evaluation-Cape/dp/B09TYTXM68) .
+This package will build an SD card img for a RPi with a 64 bit filesystem and support for the [Hunter Embedded Current Measurement INAXXX Evaluation Board (v4.1.3)](http://www.hunterembedded.co.uk/inaxxx-evaluation-board-for-raspberry-pi-and-beaglebone/).
+This board is available on [Amazon](https://www.amazon.co.uk/INAxxx-Current-Measurement-Evaluation-Cape/dp/B09TYTXM68).

 This board provides the following options for measuring current:

-- INA219 with a 0.33ohm 1% shunt to measure currents in range +/- 970mA
+- INA219 with a 0.33ohm 1% shunt to measure currents in range +/- 970mA.
+There is no input filter on the INA219.
-- INA180A2 with a 0.082ohm 1% shunt + ADS1018 ADC with FSR of 4.096V to measure currents in range 0-1024mA
+- INA180A2 with a 0.082ohm 1% shunt + ADS1018 ADC with FSR of 4.096V to measure currents in range 0-1024mA.
+The ADS1018 has an input low pass filter with a cut off frequency of 1682Hz.
 - The footprint for an INA226 is also present but not populated due to component shortage.

-All shunts are Panasonic ERJ14s
+All shunts are Panasonic ERJ14s.
+The schematics are also available on [github](https://github.com/HunterEmbedded/inaxxx-evaluation-schematics).